 15. Go to the top of a tall building:

-The top three observation decks in NYC that you have to pay for are Top of the Rock, One World Trade Center and the Empire State Building.
-Each view requires tickets that cost 30 dollars and up and depending on the time you might have to wait in line to get in.
+The top observation decks in NYC that you have to pay for are Top of the Rock, One World Trade Center, Summit, Edge, and the Empire State Building.
+Each view requires tickets that cost about 30 dollars and up.
+Depending on the time (like just before sunset) you might have to wait in line to get in.
+So always go a full hour or more before sunset to avoid the crowds and missing that golden light.

-Don’t go to the top of the Empire State Building unless you love the movie When Harry Met Sally.
-From the top of the Empire State Building, the most iconic NYC building, the Empire State Building, is missing from your skyline view.
+The top of the Empire State Building is perfect for classic NYC fans like myself, who love the art deco architecture style.
+If you love old movies from King Kong to When Harry Met Sally, you’ll appreciate this classic landmark.
+My only note is that on top of the Empire State Building, the most iconic NYC building, the Empire State Building, is missing from your skyline view.

-One World Trade is a new observatory view and the best part of it is the elevator show and the view of the bridges.
+One World Trade is a newer observatory view and one of the best parts of it is the elevator show and the views of the bridges.
 Since it is so far downtown the rest of the skyline is a bit far and small, so bring your zoom lens.
 This is where you get the best views of the bridges, including the Brooklyn Bridge.

 If you have a limited time in NYC and you do not want to spend the money and time in line for one of these main observatory decks, then head to a rooftop bar for free views over food or a drink.
 The midtown rooftops with the best views include: The Skylark, 230 5th, Refinery Rooftop and Spyglass Rooftop.